 - Continued monitoring of groundwater monitoring wells for nine (9) years.

-After groundwater monitoring is completed (projected to be December 2017), CCE will negotiate a “No Further Action” (NFA) letter from MDEQ for the site.
+After groundwater monitoring is completed, CCE will negotiate a “No Further Action” (NFA) letter from MDEQ for the site.